zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Anyone can cast spells if they have (1) a Spell (usually in the form of a scroll or wand), and (2) Mana Dice to spare.
 Magical Species, like Dragons, gain innate Mana Dice as they level up.
 Everyone else has to find magical items that give them Mana Dice.

 To cast a spell, PCs must hold the spell's container in hand, then select its target and how many MD you want to invest.
 Then roll the invested MD.
-Dice showing 1, 2 or 3 are returned to your mana pool, and can be used to cast spells later.
-Dice that show 4, 5 or 6 are expended until the next morning.
+Dice showing 1, 2 or 3 are returned to its mana pool, and can be used to cast spells later.
+Dice that show 4, 5 or 6 are expended until recharged.

 The effect of the spell depends on its description. [dice] refers to the number of rolled MD. [sum] refers to the sum of the rolled MD.
 Spells do not affect any target unless its [sum] is at least equal to the target's level.